gregoryv/gomerge/README.md

 repositories, one route to tidying them is to merge files with related concepts.
 This often simplifies additional refactoring.

-The provided cmd/gomerge removes the manual steps of concatenating go files and removing duplicate package imports.
+The provided cmd/gomerge removes manual steps in concatenating go files and removing duplicate package imports.

 ## Quick start